ambagwa/100-Days-Of-Code/book_inventory_management/README.md

 #### - A user can delete an entire book's details from the localStorage using a button

 #### - A user can also hide the books that are inside the inventory.

+#### - Books already in books array are displayed when a user clicks on submit button.
+When the book's details are displayed, a button is provided for the user to add the book to localStorage if it does not already exists inside it.